 The U.S. government may enact significant changes to the taxation of business entities including, among others, an increase in the corporate income tax rate, an increase in the tax rate applicable to the global intangible low-taxed income and elimination of certain exemptions, and the imposition of minimum taxes or surtaxes on certain types of income.
-The likelihood of these changes being enacted or implemented is unclear.
+For example, the recently enacted Inflation Reduction Act, among other changes, introduced a 15% corporate minimum tax on certain United States corporations and a 1% excise tax on certain stock redemptions by United States corporation.
+The likelihood of these further changes being enacted or implemented is unclear.
 We are currently unable to predict whether such changes will occur.
-If such changes are enacted or implemented, we are currently unable to predict the ultimate impact on our business.
+If such changes are enacted or implemented as well as the scope of any such changes, we are currently unable to predict the ultimate impact on our business.